What Is 60-40 Split-Folding Rear Seat Backrest? Feature Explained

 However, if your car does not have the mounting points, then installing a 60:40 split would require significant modifications, including welding to the rear seat housing and seats.
 This is not recommended, as it poses a safety risk to rear passengers in the event of a crash.

-This feature rarely malfunctions, but in the event of a mechanical failure, it is easier to replace either the components or the seat itself.
-However, it's worth noting that a complete seat replacement can be costly.
+60:40 split-folding rear seats rarely malfunction, but in the event of a mechanical failure, it is easier to replace either the components or the seat itself.
+However, it’s worth noting that a complete seat replacement can be costly.
 For reference, Creta rear seats cost about Rs.
 15,000 - 20,000 — including installation and labour costs.

 Should You Buy A Car With A 60:40 Split Seat?